 • Add liquids of choice like vegetable stock or plant-based milk about 1/2 cup at a time.
 (Most standard-size ladles are about 1/2 cup.)

-• Stir well with a whisk between each ladle full until all of the liquid has been added.
+• Stir well with a whisk between each ladleful until all the liquid has been added.

 Notes

-• Add the broth a little at a time and stir well until smooth between each scoop of liquid.
+• Add the broth a little at a time, stirring well between each scoop until smooth.

 • If you are using larger amounts of roux, you will need longer cook times.